chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/cloud-account-associations.md

 It may take a few minutes for changes to propagate.

-If you experience an error message when running the Terraform commands above, you may need to authenticate from the terminal to GCP with the following `gcloud` command`.
+If you experience an error message when running the Terraform commands above, you may need to authenticate from the terminal to GCP with the following `gcloud` command.

 ```sh
 gcloud auth application-default login